You’ve probably heard how people like Pat Flynn (who earns in excess of $167 000 per month) are killing it with knowledge commerce businesses…

 Here are some basic tips to start marketing your course:

 - Create an effective landing page.
 A landing page is where you send all your online traffic to.
 It acts as the sales rep for your course.
 On the landing page will be the reasons why people should sign up for your course.
+To ensure your landing page is visually appealing and optimized for conversions, consider working with a nearshore software development outsourcing company.
+They can help you design and develop a high-converting landing page that effectively communicates the value of your course, increasing your sign-up rates and overall success.
 This can be complex to set up, but with complete online course hosting platforms like Kajabi, which includes landing pages, this is made simple.

 - Blog to attract traffic.
 Content via a blog is what attracts search engines to your website.
 On each blog post should be a call to action, sending people to your course’s landing page.
 Add content regularly and make sure it appeals to your target audience and that it is related to the content of your course.